apache/directory-fortress-core/README.txt

 ###################################################################################
 # SECTION 4.
 Instructions to build openldap-fortress-core software distribution packages
 ###################################################################################

+NOTE: The Fortress build.xml may run without connection to Internet iff:
+- The binary dependencies are already present in FORTRESS_HOME/lib folder
+- Local mode has been enabled on target machine.
+Local mode can be enabled by adding this property to build.properties: local.mode=true

 a. from the FORTRESS_HOME root folder, enter the following: